As-64/ctf-writeups/picklerick/writeup.md

 Username: R1ckRul3s
 ```

-+ I'm also gonna check robots.txt for anything as classicly web paths for the search engine to see are there
+I'm also gonna check robots.txt for anything as classicly web paths for the search engine to see are there.
+I'm going to use curl for this as it makes it easier to examine the results but feel free to browse it in your browser

 ```